 6.1001 Application Paper and Printing.
-Applications received by the National Society must be on forms that have been updated to discontinue the listing of children of the applicant, a certification that the applicant meets the basic membership requirements as specified in the SAR Constitution, and includes a space for the signature of the Genealogist General.
+Applications received by the National Society must be on forms that have been updated to discontinue the listing of children of the applicant, a certification that the applicant meets the basic membership requirements as specified in the SAR Constitution and includes a space for the signature of the Genealogist General.
 In other respects, the content of forms authorized no earlier than 1990 are acceptable.
-Applications must be typed or computer-printed with black print and must be neat and not smudged or produced with loose toner, but may contain no more than five very minor neat corrections in ink.
-Paper applications must be printed on both sides and printed for legal size on official, SAR-watermarked, bond paper such that page 2 is on the back of the same sheet as page 1, and if a fourth page is required is it on the back of the sheet with page 3.
+Applications must be typed or computer-printed with black ink and must be neat and not smudged or produced with loose toner but may contain no more than five very minor neat corrections in ink.
+Paper applications must be printed on both sides and printed for legal size on official, SAR-watermarked, bond paper such that page 2 is on the back of the same sheet and orientation as page 1, and if a fourth page is required it is on the back of the sheet and same orientation with page 3.
+Further, the scale of the application page, while printing, must be adjusted to ensure the page break does not occur within a generation (including references).
 For applications using forms approved prior to 2016, additional pages may be used for citation of sources if space within the form is insufficient.
-These pages are part of the application and SAR-watermarked bond paper must be used.
-Nothing may be attached to the paper application form by staple, glue, tape, pin, thread, or other means.
+These pages are part of the application form by staple, glue, tape, pin, thread, or other means.